 - Dell’s Goodwill Reconnect Program also accepts old and broken hardware.

-- Drop off your cables at Best Buy, Staples and other locations.
+- Drop off your cables at Best Buy or Staples.

 - Donate your old cables, cords, chargers and wires at local science, technology, engineering and mathematics school programs, National Center for Electronics Recycling or Earth911.

 - Best Buy and Home Depot accept cameras and camcorders.

 - Earth911 and Call2Recycle are other good options.